 Bai, Liang, Benjamin Handel, Edward Miguel, and Gautam Rao.
 (2020).
 "Self-Control and Demand for Preventive Health: Evidence from Hypertension in India", forthcoming Review of Economics and Statistics.

 Bai, Liang, Benjamin Handel, Edward Miguel, and Gautam Rao

-Self-control problems constitute a potential explanation for the under-investment in preventive health care observed in low-income countries.
-A commonly proposed policy tool to solve such problems is offering consumers commitment devices.
+Self-control problems constitute a potential explanation for the under-investment in preventive health in low-income countries.
+Behavioral economics offers a tool to solve such problems: commitment devices.
 We conduct a field experiment to evaluate the effectiveness of different types of theoretically-motivated commitment contracts in increasing preventive doctor visits by hypertensive patients in rural India.
-We document varying levels of takeup of the different commitment contracts, but nd no effects on actual doctor visits or individual health outcomes.
-Thus, a substantial number of individuals pay for commitments, but then fail to follow through on the specified task, losing money without experiencing any health benefit.
+Despite achieving high take-up of such contracts in some treatment arms, we find no effects on actual doctor visits or individual health outcomes.
+A substantial number of individuals pay for commitment but fail to follow through on the doctor visit, losing money without experiencing health benefits.
 We develop and structurally estimate a pre-specified model of consumer behavior under present bias with varying levels of naivete.
-The results are consistent with a large share of individuals being partially naive about their own self-control problems; in other words, they are sophisticated enough to demand some commitment, but overly optimistic about whether a given commitment is sufficiently strong to be effective.
-The results suggest that commitment devices may in practice be welfare diminishing, at least in some contexts, and serve as a cautionary tale about the role of these contracts in the health care sector.
+The results are consistent with a large share of individuals being partially naive about their own self-control problems: sophisticated enough to demand some commitment, but overly optimistic about whether a given level of commitment is suffciently strong to be effective.
+The results suggest that commitment devices may in practice be welfare diminishing, at least in some contexts, and serve as a cautionary tale about their role in health care.